 He made it to the top as part of a team, joining forces with the massively wealthy Crassus and the popular general Pompey to take power as the First Triumvirate, with Caesar at its head as consul.

 After his term ended he was sent to Gaul.
-Germanic and Gallic tribes were on the move, but Caesar’s eight years of conquest also lined his own pockets.
-He was now a popular military hero, responsible for Rome’s long-term safety and a huge addition to its territory.
+Recalling Alexander the Great, he set upon a bloody campaign of eight years of conquest, which made him fantastically wealthy and powerful.
+He was now a popular military hero, responsible for Rome’s long-term safety and a huge addition to its northern territory.

 Crossing the Rubicon